Photosynq/PhotosynQ-Documentation/docs/desktop-application/projects.md

 ### Discussion

-The **Discussion** tab allows to discuss the Project in the same way as you can discuss it on the website.
+The **Discussion** tab allows you to discuss the Project in the same way you can discuss it on the website.
 You can start a new thread using the **New Top** button, or you can select an existing thread and reply to a comment.
-If you want to attach images to your comment, you can click on the **picture** icon next to the comment field and attach up to three images to you comment.
+If you want to attach images to your comment, you can click on the **picture** icon next to the comment field and attach up to three images to your comment.
 You can use markdown to format your comment.

 ### Editing a Project